ottopaulsen/node-red-contrib-power-saver/docs/guide/README.md

 ![Schedule Merger Example](../images/schedule-merger-example-1.png)

-In this example, the result ow two Lowest Price nodes and one Best Save node are combined in a Schedule Merger node, resulting in one schedule.
+In this example, the result of two Lowest Price nodes and one Best Save node are combined in a Schedule Merger node, resulting in one schedule.
 The output from the Schedule Merger node is used to control a switch.

-Se the Schedule Merger node for more details.
+Se the [Schedule Merger](../nodes/ps-schedule-merger.md) node for more details.

 ### More information